JackieGanyo/JackieGanyo/README.md

 - 👋 Hi, I’m @JackieGanyo
 - 👀 I’m interested in ...technological advances that improve accessibility to learning materials-books, articles, new techniques, procedures..
 - 🌱 I’m currently learning ... python...
-YIKES!
-This isn't the snake either.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... www.linkedin.com/in/ganyojackie
 - 😄 Pronouns: ... she, her